ObelusFamily/Anythink-Market-pg242/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+## Dear Mam
+First of all I just ran a command on my project root folder docker-compose -v by using cmd, it checks the version of docker-compose on my machine.
+Secondly, same I ran a command named docker -v, it checks the version of docker on my machine. after that, I ran a command named docker-compose up and this command started building frontend, backend and database of my project.